 How Do Contraceptive Pills Work?

-Oral Contraceptive pills mainly work either by one or both of the following mentioned mechanisms:
+Oral contraceptive pills mainly work either by one or both of the following mentioned mechanisms:

 How Soon Do the Pills Start Working?

 Combination pills started exactly on the first day of your menstruation, offer immediate protection against pregnancy.
-However, if the pill wasn’t started alongside your menstruation, it may take up to seven days for it to offer protection.
+However, if the pill isn’t started alongside your menstruation, it may take up to seven days for it to offer protection.
 It is advisable to either refrain from intercourse or use a condom while having sex during this period.

-Women who have started on the POP or Progestin-only pill, should either wait or use a backup method like condoms for the first two days for the pills to offer reliable protection.
+Women who have started on the POP or Progestin-only pill should either wait or use a backup method like condoms for the first two days for the pills to offer reliable protection.
 Also, if you miss a POP, better use a barrier for the next two days with your following pills.

 How to Take Birth Control Pills

 Birth control and contraception should be discussed with your partner and your doctor to help you choose the best suitable option.
-Once you are motivated to use OCPs, you should follow your doctor’s prescription, carefully read the user instructions with the blister packs.
+Once you are motivated to use OCPs, you should follow your doctor’s prescription.
+Also, carefully read the user instructions with the blister packs.
 You should have extra blister packs, condoms, and emergency contraceptive pills always available with you.

-How to Make the Pills Work Best for You?
+How to Make the Pills Work Best for You

 - Keep an alarm, a diary, or using an app to remind you to take the pill.